redux-form/redux-form/docs/api/ActionCreators.md

 > Marks the given field as `active` and `visited`.

-### `initialize(form:String, data:Object, keepDirty:boolean)`
+### `initialize(form:String, data:Object, [keepDirty:boolean], [options:{keepDirty:boolean, keepSubmitSucceeded:boolean}])`

 > Sets the initial values in the form with which future data values will be compared to calculate `dirty` and `pristine`.
 The `data` parameter may contain deep nested array and object values that match the shape of your form fields.

-If the `keepDirty` parameter is `true`, the values of currently dirty fields will be retained to avoid overwriting user edits.
+> If the `keepDirty` parameter is `true`, the values of currently dirty fields will be retained to avoid overwriting user edits.  (`keepDirty` can appear as either the third argument, or a property of `options` as the 3rd or 4th argument, for the sake of backwards compatibility).

+> If the `keepSubmitSucceeded` parameter is `true`, it will not clear the `submitSucceeded` flag if it is set.

 ### `registerField(form:String, name:String, type:String)`